Skip to navigation Skip to content

 From 1 July 2008, if parents share the care of a child or if each has one or more children in care, Child Support registers only one child support case instead of two.
 The system will only establish an electronic link with one Centrelink customer (generally the child support payee) at the time the link is established.
 This means that information will not be received electronically from Child Support to show that the other party (generally the payer) has met the Maintenance Action Test (MAT).

-In these cases, additional coding is required to ensure that the customer is recognised as meeting the MAT and the customer must self-assess rather than match with Child Support.
+In these cases, additional coding is required to make sure that the customer is recognised as meeting the MAT and the customer must self-assess rather than match with Child Support.

 Adequate care details